 If you are interested in the Crusades, Byzantine studies, early modern gender studies, Islamic history, the Reformation, as well as intellectual history and the history of science and medicine, then you should take a look at Ashgate.

 Berg tends to be trendy in its history.
 You’ll find books on the history of Italian politics and food, Nazi fashion, or French football (soccer).
-You can browse on-line or request a catalogue (and thereby get on their mailing list).
+You can browse online or request a catalog (and thereby get on their mailing list).

 Medieval and early modern England.

-Columbia University Press, like its counterparts among U.S. academic presses, offers comprehensive offerings in history.
-Be sure to check out the African-American history offerings, the African history section, the Asian section, or the Central and Eastern European catalogs.
+Columbia University Press, like its counterparts among US academic presses, offers comprehensive offerings in history.
+Be sure to check out the African-American history offerings, the African history section, the Asian section, or the Central and Eastern European catalogues.
 You might try signing up for their listserv to receive electronic messages about new releases.

-Cornell University Press is particularly strong in Asian studies, Classics, Slavic studies, and women’s history.
-You can sign up to receive e-mails on their homepage.
+Cornell University Press is particularly strong in Asian studies, classics, Slavic studies, and women’s history.
+You can sign up on their homepage to receive emails.

-You might not expect it, but Duke University Press is one of the largest academic presses in the U.S. It is known for its emphasis on cultural history, covering Asia, Europe, Latin America, and the U.S. You can request a catalogue (and thereby get on their mailing list) or subscribe to e-mail updates.
+You might not expect it, but Duke University Press is one of the largest academic presses in the US.
+It is known for its emphasis on cultural history, covering Asia, Europe, Latin America, and the US.
+You can request a catalog (and thereby get on their mailing list) or subscribe to email updates.

-Harvard University Press is a major U.S. university press and rivals the best publishing companies in the world.
-Browse their on-line catalogue.
+Harvard University Press is a major US university press and rivals the best publishing companies in the world.
+Browse their online catalog.
 It’s truly amazing.
-You can also register to receive e-mail about forthcoming books.
+You can also register to receive email about forthcoming books.

-Associated with the other Indiana University, Indiana University Press specializes in (among other fields) African, African American, Asian, Caribbean, Latin American, Middle East, and Eastern European area studies, as well as the Civil War, the Holocaust, Medieval and Renaissance studies and women’s and gender studies.
-Order or download a print catalogue, or subscribe to one of their subject e-mail lists.
+Associated with the other Indiana University, Indiana University Press specializes in (among other fields) African, African American, Asian, Caribbean, Latin American, Middle East, and Eastern European area studies, as well as the Civil War, the Holocaust, medieval and Renaissance studies, and women’s and gender studies.
+Order or download a print catalog, or subscribe to one of their subject email lists.